austenstone/gh-api-graphql/README.md

 ## What is the [GitHub GraphQL API](https://docs.github.com/en/graphql)?
 To create integrations, retrieve data, and automate your workflows, use the GitHub GraphQL API.
 The GitHub GraphQL API offers more precise and flexible queries than the GitHub REST API.

+View [reference documentation](https://docs.github.com/en/graphql/reference/queries#user) to learn about the data types available in the GitHub GraphQL API schema.

 # GitHub API Clients
 Below are of the clients that can be used to interact with the GitHub GraphQL API.